-Another pet peeve is “Ma’am”.
-The first time someone addressed me as “Ma’am” was from a news reporter over 2 years ago.
+A pet peeve of mine is being called “Ma’am”.
+The first time someone addressed me as “Ma’am” was from a news reporter over nine years ago.
 Hearing “Ma’am” shocked me mainly because it meant I am OLD.
 I often cringe when I am being addressed as “Ma’am”.
 When I became a blogger and met new bloggers, I often requested them to just call me “Noemi”.
 A few bloggers still call me “Ma’am” which I don’t bother to correct sometimes because I also understand that maybe they are not comfortable calling me by my first name.
 I understand that our parents often teach us to respect our elders.

 But really, why do I need to be called “Ma’am, Madam, Miss Noemi”?

 In a reddit discussion, yeh-nah-yeh says “Australian culture values egalitarianism, that is every being equal.
 An average taxi driver would address the Prime Minister by first name or “mate”.
 It often results in better outcomes as ideas are judged for their quality not for the seniority of the person proposing them and junior people are free to question and criticise the work of older people leading to improvements.”
 That’s what I mean.
 In the internet, people should argue and discuss amiably without the nagging thought that this person has an honorific title.